hank317/conference-assistant/README.md

     answer += chunk
 print('answer:', answer)
 ```
-## 💥 Start a more powerful chat
+## 💥 start a more powerful chat
-By combining historical conversation information, the assistant can fully understand each question and answer more accurately.
+By combining historical conversation information, the assistant can fully understand each query and answer more accurately.
 When chatting, you need to specify a session ID to manage conversation information and specify the conversation rounds that the assistant should consider when answering.
 ```python
 # Start a Chat.